 - Have your visitor's badge in plain view.

 - Identify yourself to your child's nurse.

-- Wash your hands thoroughly using soap and warm water for 3 minutes.
+- Wash your hands thoroughly using soap and warm water.
 Sinks are located throughout the PICU and in each patient room.

 Phones are located in the PICU lounge.
 Parents may use them free of charge.
-Cell phone are prohibited in the intensive care unit due to interference with some equipment.
-Information about patient conditions will only be given to parents over the phone.
+Information about patient conditions will only be given to parents and legal guardians over the phone.
 Phone messages for parents will be taken and placed in a message station located at the front desk of the PICU.